 If above steps did not help, reset Google Chrome to its default settings.

-1. Open Google Chrome browser > click on 3-dots menu icon and select Settings in the drop-down menu.
+1. Open Google Chrome > click on 3-dots icon and select Settings in the drop-down menu.

-2. On the Settings screen, expand Advanced tab > select Reset & clean up tab and click on Restore settings to their original defaults option.
+2. On the Settings screen, select Reset Settings in the left-pane.
+In the right-pane, click on Restore Settings to their original defaults option.

-On the pop-up, click on the Reset Settings button to confirm.
+3. On the confirmation pop-up, click on Reset Settings button to confirm.

 After the reset process is completed, disable hardware acceleration and prevent Chrome from running in background by using steps as provide above in this guide.